 That’s when we met Michel Thévenot.

 You see, Michel does not speak fluent English, but, like us, he has a love for food that’s universal.
 It’s a love he takes with him every time he meets with his exclusive club, L’Académie du Coq en Pâte.
-The club is sort of like a French version of the Elks Lodge in a city where epicureanism rules the day.
-The exclusive, 30 member, all male (apparently there are all female clubs too) club meets four times a year to celebrate all things food and wine.
+The club is sort of like a French version of the Elks Lodge in a city where Epicureanism rules the day.
+The exclusive, 30 members, all male (apparently there are all female clubs too) club meets four times a year to celebrate all things food and wine.
 For this particular celebration, both men and women were invited.

-Michel invited us in, and, like magic, the world of Lyon began to unfold before us within the restaurant’s caricature and memorabilia covered walls.
+Michel invited us in, and, like magic, the world of Lyon began to unfold before us within the restaurant’s caricature and memorabilia-covered walls.
 There was drinking, there was gaiety, there was traditional jazz music and, of course, there was plenty of pork from local charcutier Maison Duculty.
 (Apparently, oysters came later, but we missed those due to an early exit.)

 The final strains of “When the Saint Go Marching In” were played as our time at the party started to wind down, but our book on Lyon and Southeastern France was just beginning.
-Thanks to our fortuitous walk by Le Garet and Michel’s invitation into the party, we’ve had opportunities to discover how great Saucisson is made, attend a festival celebrating one of the region’s greatest cheeses, take part in a pork-dominated rugby benefit and learn about some of Lyon’s great traditions that place the city in the pantheon of global food culture.
+Thanks to our fortuitous walk by Le Garet and Michel’s invitation to the party, we’ve had opportunities to discover how great Saucisson is made, attend a festival celebrating one of the region’s greatest cheeses, take part in a pork-dominated rugby benefit and learn about some of Lyon’s great traditions that place the city in the pantheon of global food culture.
 Plus we made a new friend.

-Now this doesn’t mean that we don’t have to try to speak French.
-Out of both respect and necessity, we communicate in French with assistance from Google Translate via our smart phones.
+Now, this doesn’t mean that we don’t have to try to speak French.
+Out of both respect and necessity, we communicate in French with assistance from Google Translate via our smartphones.
 Language, food and eating provide a level of universality that bridge our channels of difference to create one world beyond nationality.

-According to some estimates there are over 6,700 living languages in the world.
+According to some estimates, there are over 6,700 living languages in the world.
 But there is one language that everyone understands: Food.
 And in this language, we are highly fluent.